Your basket is currently empty!

 Running therapy offers a way to address mental health stigma by providing a non-pharmacological approach that focuses on improving physical health and well-being.

-By integrating running therapy into healthcare, mental health professionals can offer patients a holistic treatment plan that includes both traditional and .
+By integrating running therapy into healthcare, mental health professionals can offer patients a holistic treatment plan that includes both traditional therapies and physical activity.

 This approach not only provides an alternative for those who do not respond well to antidepressants but also offers additional benefits such as weight loss, improved cardiovascular health, and reduced side effects.